docker/docs/atomist/get-started.md

 - Connect Atomist with your container registry
 - Link your container images with their Git source

-Before you can begin the setup, you’ll need a Docker ID.
+Before you can begin the setup, you need a Docker ID.
 If you don't already have one, you can [register here](https://hub.docker.com/signup){: target="blank" rel="noopener" class=""}.

 ## Connect container registry

-After completing this setup, Atomist will have read-only access to your registry, and gets notified about pushed or deleted images.
+This section describes how to integrate Atomist with your container registry.
 Follow the applicable instructions depending on the type of container registry you use.
+After completing this setup, Atomist will have read-only access to your registry, and gets notified about pushed or deleted images.

 > Using Docker Hub? 🐳
 >